Aristocratjnr/aristocratjnr/README.md

 ###

-<p align="left"><br><br><u></u>I'm David, also known as Obuobi Ayim David.
-Nice to meet you🫠.</u><br><br>Here's a snapshot of what I'm up to🎯:<br><br>- 	I create articles on topics that catch my interest, and you can find them on Notion.<br><br>- 	I've been a key contributor to a web-based school management application, especially designed for kids.
+<p align="left"><br><br>Nice to meet you🫠!
+I'm David, also known as Obuobi Ayim David.
+Here's a snapshot of what I'm up to🎯:<br><br>- 	I create articles on topics that catch my interest, and you can find them on Notion.<br><br>- 	I've been a key contributor to a web-based school management application, especially designed for kids.
 Working with a team, I've been the driving force behind its development.
 Currently, we're focused on enhancing its features with the intention of launching soon.
 The application is accessible online😊.<br><br>-	 Talks about artificial intelligence, algorithms, backend architecture, and philosophy are all topics that I find interesting.
 It's like combining with Python or SQL.<br><br>- 	In my leisure time, I occasionally indulge in coding✨.<br>					<br>- 	 I enjoy tackling problems on platforms like Sololearn, Codewars, and Leetcode.<br><br>Feel free to drop me an email at ayimobuobi@gmail.com.</p><br>

 ###

-<h3 align="left">🛠 Language and tools</h3>
+<h3 align="left">🛠 Language and Tools</h3>

 ###